 Masked training, however, cannot be directly applied to diffusion models since current diffusion models mostly use U-Net ~\citep{ronneberger2015u} as the standard network backbone, with some modifications~\citep{ho2020denoising,songscore,dhariwal2021diffusion}.
 The convolutions in U-Net operate on regular dense grids, making it challenging to incorporate masked tokens and train with a random subset of the input patches.
 Thus, applying masked training techniques to U-Net models is not straightforward.

 Recently, a few works ~\citep{peebles2022scalable,bao2022all} show that replacing the U-Net architecture with vision transformers (ViT)~\citep{dosovitskiy2020image} as the backbone of diffusion models can achieve similar or even better performance across standard image generation benchmarks.
 In particular, Diffusion Transformer (DiT)~\citep{peebles2022scalable} inherits the best practices of ViTs without relying on the U-Net inductive bias, demonstrating the scalability of the DiT backbone for diffusion models.
-This opens up new opportunities for efficient training of large transformer-based diffusion models.
-However, similar to standard ViTs~\citep{dosovitskiy2020image}, training DiTs is computationally expensive, requiring millions of iterations \citep{peebles2022scalable}.
-A recent work concurrent to ours~\citep{gao2023masked} introduces masking to DiTs to improve generative performance but does not improve training efficiency of their highest-capacity architecture since it encodes both masked and complete tokens during training.
-In fact, their per-step computational and memory costs are higher than the original DiT.
+Similar to standard ViTs, training DiTs is computationally expensive, requiring millions of iterations.
+However, this opens up new opportunities for efficient training of large transformer-based diffusion models.

 \textbf{In this work}, we leverage the transformer structure of DiTs to enable masked modeling for significantly faster and cheaper training.
-Our main hypothesis is that image contains significant redundancy in the pixel space.
-Thus, it is possible to train diffusion models by minimizing the denoising score matching (DSM) loss on a subset of pixels.
-Masked training has two main advantages: 1) It enables us to train on only a subset of image patches, which largely reduces the computational cost per iteration.
+Our main hypothesis is that images contain significant redundancy in the pixel space.
+Thus, it is possible to train diffusion models by minimizing the denoising score matching (DSM) loss on only a subset of pixels.
+Masked training has two main advantages: 1) It enables us to pass only a small subset of image patches to the network, which largely reduces the computational cost per iteration.
 2) It allows us to augment the training data with multiple views, which can improve the training performance, particularly in limited-data settings.

 Driven by this hypothesis, we propose an efficient approach to train large transformer-based diffusion models, termed Masked Diffusion Transformer (MaskDiT).
 We first adopt an asymmetric encoder-decoder architecture, where the transformer encoder only operates on the unmasked patches, and a lightweight transformer decoder operates on the complete set of patches.
 We then design a new training objective, consisting of two parts: 1) predicting the score of unmasked patches via the DSM loss, and 2) reconstructing the masked patches of the input via the mean square error (MSE) loss.
 This provides a global knowledge of the complete image that prevents the diffusion model from overfitting to the unmasked patches.
 For simplicity, we apply the same masking ratio (\emph{e.g.}, 50\%) across all the diffusion timesteps during training.
 After training, we finetune the model without masking to close the distribution gap between training and inference and this incurs only a minimal amount of overhead (less than 6\% of the total training cost).